j-x-huang/Medical-Blockchain/README.md

 More information on the flags can be found by typing `composer identity issue`.

 The above command will generate a joe.card file.
 The identity must be imported into the network before it can be used.
-The command to do so:
+The command to do so is:

 ```sh
 composer card import -f joe.card